Reasons to Go

 Riparian woodland surrounds the banks of the Nile and is a wonderful habitat for monkeys and birdlife.

 Is Jinja the source of the White Nile?

-It is accurate to say that where water surges from Lake Victoria into the Nile at Jinja does marks one of the major sources of the White Nile, but the full answer is a little more complicated.
+While it is accurate to say that water surges from Lake Victoria into the Nile at Jinja - and this does mark one of the major sources of the White Nile - the full answer is a little more complicated.

-With the ever improving road network in Uganda, Junka is now less than a two hour drive from Kampala - although city traffic can affect this depending on the time of travel.
+With the ever improving road network in Uganda, Jinja is now less than a two-hour drive from Kampala - although city traffic can affect this depending on the time of travel.

 There is currently no air option, so visitors including Jinja in a longer itinerary often fly into Entebbe and then are driven onwards to Jinja.